Anneyanxh114/Certify/README.md

   Note: The institute email and password in the `.env` file will be used to log in as the institute inside the app.

-# Installation and Deployment
-## Method 1: Manual Installation and Deployment
-**Prerequisites:**
-- Make sure you have the following tools and dependencies installed:
-  - Ganache CLI (for launching a local blockchain node)
-  - Truffle (for compiling and deploying smart contracts)
-  - Streamlit (for running the application)
 **Steps:**
 1. Open a terminal anywhere and start the Ganache blockchain:
    ```shell